imightexist/bluestone/readme.md

 # <img src="bluestone.png">
-Bluestone is a mod loader for the JavaScript remake of Minecraft Classic
+Bluestone is a customizable and programmable Minecraft Classic (for Browsers) server.